5eunji/Final-project-G3/README.md

 Use TTS to play dialogue between Romeo and Juliet.
 Focus on tone, intonation, and expression.

+Students record their role-play, upload the files via a Google Form, and the teacher creates a QR code for each recording.

+Later, the class reviews the recordings together.

 👨‍🏫 Teacher's Role: 교수님 피드백으로 수정완료

 Play the TTS dialogues.

-The teacher then provides a QR code link for students to review the recordings.
+Teacher creates a QR code for each recording.

+Later, the class reviews the recordings together.

 [Romeo & Juliet dialogue]